 You will meet many different staff when you visit.
 So you can be sure of who they are, all our staff wear name badges.
 If you are not sure of the name of the person you need to speak to, please ask one of the team.

 “Our aim is to look after your welfare from the moment you arrive at LOC to the end of your treatment and beyond.”

-The Platinum Medical Centre have free valet parking for all of our patients.
-You may drive up to the entrance where a reception porter will take your car and park it for you.
-Please let the porters know you are an LOC patient as all outpatients receive priority for parking.
+The Platinum Medical Centre have free parking for all of our patients.
+You may drive up to the entrance where a reception porter will guide you to a space.
+If you are receiving treatment at LOC Chelsea (Sydney Street) please ask a member of the front of house team for parking details.

 Whilst attending the treatment suite you will be provided with a menu serving a selection of breakfast items, hot or cold meals and nutritious snacks.
-The menu has been designed, in line with the principles of the Living Well Programme, to meet your dietary needs during chemotherapy whilst also encouraging you to try new ingredients.
-The menu uses seasonal, locally sourced produce.
-We aim to use the highest quality ingredients, such as organic eggs and fresh fruits and vegetables from the New Covent Garden Market.
+The menu has been designed, with input from oncology dieticians, to meet your dietary needs during SACT treatment whilst also encouraging you to try new ingredients.

 If you have any special dietary requirements or allergies please notify our staff at the earliest point.
 If you wish to order halal, kosher* or texture modified meals simply ask a member of our team.

 *If you follow a Kosher diet please inform the nurse conducting your pre-treatment assessment.

 If you would like to bring food with you, please choose foods that do not need to be reheated or kept in a fridge as we do not have any cooking facilities available for patients on site.